-The majority of balancing tak es place in the default 2-plane dynamic mode.
-Green LED's A and E (See figure 15) Hammer-on clip weights will be placed on both inside and outside of the rim edge.
+The majority of balancing takes place in the default 2-plane dynamic mode which is displayed as "2 PL" (location 1).
+Hammer-on clip weights will be placed on both inside and outside of the rim edge.
 If required, select an optional weight placement mode by pressing the Mode button until the appropriate placement mode is displayed.